nygeog/beh_public/meetings/readme.md

 -Creating NYC Tract Level dataset for Student request

--Detroit Census tracts for Andrew R - he sent a list.
+-Detroit Census tracts for Andrew R2.0 - he sent a list.

 -SPARCs Estimates for whole state, finalize and have James review.